 The time spent with host families creates a lifelong friendship.
 The stories shared about the different places everyone visited (Tahoe, Wine-tasting, San Francisco, Sacramento Train Museum, etc) always makes for an enjoyable converation.

-Myrna Hanses has been instrumental in establishing our sister city connection and maintaining it over the past 47 years.
+Myrna Hanses has been instrumental in establishing our sister city connection over 50 year ago.
 Without her direction, guidance and perserverance, we would not still be in existence.
+Ryosuke Imai was instrumental in working with her from Warabi, Japan.

 The first Japanese colony established in California was the Wakamatsu Colony.
 A young girl, Okei, came with the third group but died after only a few years.
 She is buried on a hillside overlooking Gold Trail School and we connect with Aizuwakamatsu, the land where the colony originated.